investmentblockchain/IBP-Core/doc/init.md

 4d) CentOS

-Copy icprod.init to /etc/init.d/icprod.
-Test by running `service icprod start`.
+Copy ibpd.init to /etc/init.d/ibpd.
+Test by running `service ibpd start`.

-Using this script, you can adjust the path and flags to the icprod program by setting the ICPROD and FLAGS environment variables in the file /etc/sysconfig/icprod.
+Using this script, you can adjust the path and flags to the ibpd program by setting the IBPD and FLAGS environment variables in the file /etc/sysconfig/ibpd.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X

-Copy org.icpro.icprod.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.icpro.icprod.plist`.
+Copy org.ibp.ibpd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.ibp.ibpd.plist`.

-This Launch Agent will cause icprod to start whenever the user logs in.
+This Launch Agent will cause ibpd to start whenever the user logs in.

-NOTE: This approach is intended for those icproing to run icprod as the current user.
+NOTE: This approach is intended for those ibping to run ibpd as the current user.
-You will need to modify org.icpro.icprod.plist if you intend to use it as a Launch Daemon with a dedicated icprocore user.
+You will need to modify org.ibp.ibpd.plist if you intend to use it as a Launch Daemon with a dedicated ibpcore user.

 5. Auto-respawn
 -----------------------------------